-Cut Through the Hype: The Real Way to Judge Vegan Gummies
+Cut Through the Hype: How to Really Judge Vegan Gummies

-Let’s shift your perspective.
-Instead of reading another subjective ranking, I’ll give you the insider’s checklist-the same criteria we use in the industry-to evaluate any brand like a pro.
-It all comes down to how the gummy is made, not just what’s claimed on its label.
+Let me offer a different lens.
+Instead of reading another subjective ranking, I'll give you the insider's checklist—the same criteria we use in the industry—to evaluate any brand like a pro.
+The real measure is how the gummy is made, not just what's claimed on its label.

 Look Beyond the Vitamin List

 • The Pectin Source: "Plant-based pectin" is a start.
 Is it from non-GMO citrus?
-Lower-grade pectin compromises texture and stability.
+Lower-grade pectin compromises texture and stability—you'll taste the difference.

-• The Sweetener Quality: Is it organic tapioca syrup or a generic corn syrup?
-This choice impacts the entire product's purity and metabolic footprint.
+• The Sweetener Quality: Is it organic tapioca syrup or generic corn syrup?
+That choice ripples through the product's purity and how your body handles it.

 Brands that care about every component, not just the active vitamins, will be transparent about these details.